 Day Habilitation Programs for Adults in Maryland

 Day habilitation programs—the first step to community employment for adults with intellectual & developmental disabilities—are person-centered and give each participant more choices over their daily activities.
 It is often through day habilitation programs that adults with disabilities gain the skills they need for gainful employment and more independent living.
-The adult day programs at Providence Center in Anne Arundel County offer these opportunities to the people we support, all with a respectful, attentive care.
+The adult day programs at Providence offer these opportunities to the people we support, all with a respectful, attentive care.

-To learn more about the adult day habilitation programs at Providence Center, call (410) 766-2212 or contact us online today!
+To learn more about the adult day habilitation programs at Providence, call (410) 766-2212 or contact us online today!

 Benefits of Participating in Day Habilitation

 Through our day habilitation programs in Maryland, many in our community have the opportunity to direct the support they want to chart their future and achieve their goals.
 Day habilitation programs promote independence and community integration by helping people advocate for the lives they want—assisted by physical, occupational, or speech therapies as listed in their person-centered plan.

 Day habilitation services help people be a part of their community and have access to and enjoy the opportunities around them.
 These services are flexible and can be provided almost anywhere in the community.
 These programs help people develop the necessary skills to pursue their goals and interests.